… to learn the photographic vocabulary "Glossary of Photography"

 - Megapixel – a unit of measure representing 1 million pixels

 - Memory card – a digital data storage device.
-Its storage capacity can several gigabytes.
+Its storage capacity can be several gigabytes.

 - Merge mode – the merge mode of a layer in photo editing software is the way it interacts with other layers.